-At Stage 3 (level 6) students will have the opportunity to complete the B.A (Hons) Childhood Studies degree on Island by continuing with their studies with the University Centre Jersey (UCJ) in partnership with Plymouth University.
-Alternatively students can apply to complete the BA (Hons) Early Childhood Studies degree at Plymouth University either by attending the University campus on a full or part time basis or by opting for the FLECS route (Flexible Learning in Early Childhood Studies).
+At Stage 3 (level 6) students will have the opportunity to complete the B.A (Hons) Childhood Studies degree on Island by continuing with their studies with the University Centre Jersey (UCJ) in partnership with the University of Plymouth.
+Alternatively students can apply to complete the BA (Hons) Early Childhood Studies degree at the University of Plymouth either by attending the University campus on a full or part time basis or by opting for the FLECS route (Flexible Learning in Early Childhood Studies).
 This will involve some attendance at the University (currently 8 days) as well as substantial study through the Internet and in study groups with other students on the route.